Action needed for blood shortage in NWA

-NORTHWEST ARKANSAS (KFTA) — Certain blood types are needed immediately to help save lives in the area.
+NORTHWEST ARKANSAS (KNWA) — Certain blood types are needed immediately to help save lives in the area.

 Those with the Community Blood Center of the Ozarks said as of Thursday, July 11, they are in dire need of O negative and A positive blood.
 They said they have less than a three day supple of these blood types.